 Experimenting with different art forms and mastering your craft will help you build your skills and cultivate your own creative identity.
 Be inspired to do your best at a university that understands what it means to be creative.

 - The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2018 as the best university in New South Wales and the ACT for undergraduate Creative Arts.

-- UOW is also ranked in the top 150 universities in the world for Art and Design in the 2018 QS World University Rankings by Subject.
+- UOW is ranked in the top 200 universities in the world in the 2018 QS World University Rankings by Subject for;